Ray Hadley

 Raymond Morris Hadley (born 27 September 1954) is a retired Australian talkback radio broadcaster and a rugby league football commentator for Channel Nine.
-He presents 2GB Sydney's Monday to Friday morning show, and leads the Continuous Call Team, a rugby league-based talkback radio panel program.
+He presented 2GB Sydney's Monday to Friday morning show, and lead the Continuous Call Team, a rugby league-based talkback radio panel program.

 Early life

 Ray Hadley was born in 1954 and raised in a "housing commission house in Dundas Valley" Sydney but later went to live with his grandparents on an Eungai Rail farm near Stuart's Point on the mid north coast of New South Wales.

 While working as a cab driver, he was offered casual work at the radio station 2UE after giving the then news director, Mark Collier, a ride in his taxi.
 By 1982, he was covering sports including rugby league and horseracing.

 Radio career

 2GB

 In December 2001, Hadley joined 2GB to present the weekend rugby league coverage but when fellow 2UE presenter Alan Jones moved to 2GB from 2UE in April 2002, he began presenting the morning show as well.

-Hadley's talkback show started in a traditional local community and state-based current affairs format but now includes federal politics.
+Hadley's talkback show started in a traditional local community and state-based current affairs format but later included federal politics.
 His favourite music genre is country (both traditional and modern).
-Hadley's opening theme is "Murrumbidgee" by The Wolverines, while the closing theme is the instrumental "Last Date" from country pianist Floyd Cramer.
+Hadley's opening theme was "Murrumbidgee" by Wolverines, while the closing theme was the instrumental "Last Date" from country pianist Floyd Cramer.

-Hadley's program from 9am to midday is also broadcast to 4BC Brisbane, 2CC Canberra and stations across regional New South Wales, Queensland and parts of Victoria.
+Hadley's program from 9am to midday was also broadcast to 4BC Brisbane, 2CC Canberra and stations across regional New South Wales, Queensland and parts of Victoria.
 Some of these stations are part of the Southern Cross Austereo Triple M network and are some of the stations which also broadcast the Continuous Call Team.

 In May 2011 he became the highest-rating radio announcer on Australian radio with 20.1% of the audience, until being beaten by the top rating Ross and John breakfast program on opposite number 3AW in Melbourne a year later.

 On 19 May 2011 Hadley hung up on 7 News reporter Lee Jeloscek during a phone interview.
 Hadley took offence that Jeloscek wanted to correct something he asserted was suggested on-air before the interview began, and Hadley cut off Jeloscek mid-sentence telling his listeners:

 No hang on.
 Whoa, whoa, whoa, whoa, whoa!
 Listen!
 Listen!
 Listen!
 Listen to me!
 Listen to me!
 Listen to me!
 Goodbye Lee.
 You seem to forget, Lee, it's the Ray Hadley morning program...

 Hadley has been credited with discovering Samoan country singer Sam Ah Chookoon aka Mr Cowboy 62 in 2019.

 In November 2024, Hadley announced that he would be retiring from radio after 43 years of service.
-His final morning show will air on 2GB on 13 December 2024.
+His final morning show aired on 2GB on 13 December 2024.